anthonyjoeseph/component-ts/src/dctp/docs/roadmap.md

     - start with unsafeInterleaveST
     - can we just throw a `seq` into `subscribe` or `newAddHandler`?
     - what are the tradeoffs for this?

+- research what a `scheduler` might mean for an rx in haskell

+  - see above
+  - a monotonic list scheduler would delay every emission by some constant "d"
+    - if d = 3
+    - [(a, 0), (b, 1), (c, 2), ...]
+    - [(a, 3), (b, 6), (c, 9), ...]

+- research fran

+  - primarily, figure out - how does the partial ordering on time cause good recursion?
+  - get it running in some capacity
+    - try it with haskell
+    - worst case, get it running on the
+  - test that crazy mutually-recursive behavior

 - implement "batchSimultaneous" in typescript